timescale/docs/install/installation-kubernetes.md

 ## Cleanup

-To remove the spawned pods, run:
+To remove the spawned Pods:
 ```console
 helm delete my-release
 ```
 Some items such as Persistent Volume Claims and S3 backups are not removed immediately.
 To purge these items, see the [Administrator Guide][admin-guide].

 ## Where to next
 Now that you have your first TimescaleDB database up and running, see